rathodmaulik21/leisure_time/README.md

 # LeisureTime

-The Leisure Time is open source project which includes advance use of angular and complex application logic.
-The Leisure time is single page application for the review of the entertainment resources like Movies, Songs, Book, Season, etc. Every user can provide some review of about particular category of thing.
+The Leisure Time is an open source project which includes advance use of angular and complex application logic.
+The Leisure time is single page application for the review of the entertainment resources like Movies, Songs, Book, Season, etc. Every user can provide some review of movies, songs, books whatever they like.
-Each user can recommend their peers, the movies or book they want to recommend.
+Each user can recommend the movies or book to their connections.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.